 This guide will walk you through how to create a new post and share some best practices along the way.
 Let’s dive in!

 Before creating a new post, please use the search bar on the community homepage (on the bench) to determine if the content you are looking for is already available.
 Your search results will pull relevant content from both the Community and Knowledgebase in an attempt to surface exactly what you are looking for.
-If your search is unsuccessful, please use the following steps to create your post.
+If your search is unsuccessful, please use the following steps to create your community post.

 1. Select + New Post